 What has been your favorite experience as a musician?
 The adrenaline, it’s always been there.

 What is some advice you would give to your younger self?
 I used to say, “If I had been practicing scales rather than been in the park with my friends . . .” but now that I’ve grown up, I don’t regret it at all.
 I would say, “Enjoy, kid, it’s going to be awesome!”

 If you could play another instrument, what would it be?
 Double bass

 If you weren’t a musician, what would you be doing?
 I would be a shepherd in the mountains of my homeland.
 Or a fisherman or a farmer, earning my food from the land.

 Which three people, dead or alive, would you like to have dinner with and why?
 Groucho Marx, we all know why; Diogenes, because I have no idea what he could come up with; and, most importantly, my girlfriend, because she is amazing.

-Piece of advice for a young classical musician: Practice fundamentals.
+Piece of advice for a young classical musician: Have fun, be curious, experiment, and practice fundamentals.